mmomtchev/pymport/README.md

 console.log(a.tolist().toJS());
 ```

-Even the most perverted pandas syntax can be expressed:
+However comfort comes at a price and `proxify` has a significant performance impact for very short calls.

+Unlike Python, JavaScript does not support operator overloading.
+This means that some shortcuts in Python are to be expressed using their method call counterparts.
+For example `a[1]` is equivalent to `a.__getitem__(1)` and `a > b` is equivalent to `a.__gt__(b)`.
+Knowing this, even the most perverted pandas syntax can be expressed:

 ```js
 // df = pd.DataFrame(np.arange(15).reshape(5, 3), columns=list(['ABC']) })